fzuo/homepage/docs/index.md

 ## Recent Publication

+- A Comprehensive Dataset Towards Hands-on Experience Enhancement in a Research-involved Cybersecurity Program (SIGITE 2023)
 - D-Score: A White-Box Diagnosis Score for CNNs Based on Mutation Operators (ADMA 2023)
-- ProvSec: Cybersecurity System Provenance Analysis Benchmark Dataset (SERA 2023)
 - Commit Message Can Help: Security Patch Detection in Open Source Software via Transformer (SERA 2023)
 - Use It-No Need to Shake It!
 Accurate Implicit Authentication for Everyday Objects with Smart Sensing (UbiComp 2022)
 - <a href="/fzuo/research/">...
 More ...</a>